THE TOP 14 REASONS WHY GOOD PEOPLE DO BAD THINGS – PSYCHOLOGY

 Great leaders share their wealth wisely and ethically.
-You can make your spending power a tool to feel more accountable and responsible for your family, your local community, your employees, the society and the planet in general.
+You can make your spending power a tool to feel more accountable and responsible for your family, your local community, your employees, society and the planet in general.

-There is absolutely a no better way to share your wealth by ethically investing in you and helping others: education, healthy food, clean environment, etc.
+There is absolutely no better way to share your wealth by ethically investing in you and helping others: education, healthy food, a clean environment, etc.

 12. ACCEPTANCE OF SMALL BAD DEEDS